 Every program determines the format of their interview.
-Some have you visit for a day, some for a weekend, so the length of time you spend there can vary.
-Some programs have you meeting with faculty one-on-one, others have group interactions with faculty, staff, other applicants and graduate students together.
-During your visit you will tour program facilities and labs.
-You will likely talk with several faculty members as well as current students.
+Some have you visit for a day, others for a weekend, so the length of time you spend there can vary.
+Some programs have you meeting with faculty one-on-one, others have group interactions with faculty, staff, other applicants, and graduate students.
+During your visit, you will tour program facilities and labs.
+You will likely talk with faculty members and current students.
 This is a chance for you to ask questions.

 During discussion times and meetings, do not talk over others or dominate the conversation.
 Ask questions and allow others to respond.
-Show that you are able to listen actively and respond appropriately.
+Show that you can listen actively and respond appropriately.
 Be respectful and confident in your background and experience, but not cocky or arrogant.
 Remember, you have something they are looking for, so you have earned the right to be there!